 Any hearing of a protest, appeal, allegations of misconduct or grievance must be the result of a written cause of action including the printed name(s) and signature of the party(ies) requesting the action.
-No hearing or other administrative action shall result from circumstances of charges that are only communicated verbally or by email, excepting expedited red card appeals to the ASA Vice President.
+No hearing or other administrative action shall result from circumstances of charges that are only communicated verbally or by email, excepting expedited red card appeals to the ASA vice-president.

-Proper documentation of all Grievance, Protest, Appeal, and Disciplinary Hearing matters must be maintained.
+Proper documentation of all grievance, protest, appeal, and disciplinary hearing matters must be maintained.
 All actions taken must be in accordance with the following procedures and time frames.

 Please read this manual thoroughly.
-Any questions should be directed to the ASA Protest, Appeals & Grievance Committee, or the ASA Disciplines & Rules Committee.
+Any questions should be directed to the ASA Discipline & Rules Committee.